Facts & Genes from Family Tree DNA

 To add yourself to our Speakers List, send an email to the

-editor@FamilyTreeDNA.com with your name, the geographic area you are
+name, the geographic area you are

 willing to travel, and any other relevant information.